Syndicated Credit Facility Restructuring and Workouts

 Recording of a 90-minute premium CLE video webinar with Q&A

-This CLE webinar will discuss critical legal issues that arise in syndicated credit workouts, particularly for counsel representing the administrative agent and the other lenders in the facility.
+This CLE course will discuss critical legal issues that arise in syndicated credit workouts, particularly for counsel representing the administrative agent and the other lenders in the facility.
 The program will address unique aspects of a multi-lender facility workout and best practices for lenders and administrative agents to form and execute a successful and efficient workout strategy.

 - Varied and divergent interests of the lenders